-- 1. Kansas Health Information Network, Inc. has created a documented process to grant or initially establish access profile information (allowing or establishing access to certain physical areas, technical applications, and electronic data). - 2.
+- 1. KONZA Health has created a documented process to grant or initially establish access profile information (allowing or establishing access to certain physical areas, technical applications, and electronic data). - 2.
 As part of creating a new job description, the supervisor assigns or drafts a RBA-C consistent with documented responsibilities. - 3.
-RBA-C profiles are reviewed annually. - 3.1.
-The supervisor is responsible for reviewing. - 3.1.1.
-The responsibilities of the role. - 3.1.2.
-If changes are needed (expanding or removing access) from changed responsibilities. - 3.2.
-Any changes are cross reviewed by the DPDC and presented to the HIPAA Risk Assessment Committee for final approval. - 4.
+RBA-C profiles are reviewed regularly. - 3.1.
+The supervisor is responsible for reviewing annually. - 3.1.1.
+The responsibilities of the role. - 3.1.2.If changes are needed (expanding or removing access) from changed responsibilities. - 3.2.
+The HIPAA Privacy Risk Assessment Committee reviews critical system accounts and privileged access rights every 60 days; all other accounts, including user access and changes to access authorizations, are reviewed every 90 days. - 4.
 RBA-C profiles may be modified for members of the workforce who have a demonstrated need to use/access additional information to accomplish their work assignments.
 This includes hardware, software, firmware and may be event by event basis by functional role (user/administrator) and documented for each product line/systems/element/menu.
 In such a situation, the supervisor requests the modification and final approval is given by the Privacy and Security Officer. - 5.
 If a member of the workforce no longer requires access to a particular information profile, then that modification or termination of access privileges by disabling and/or removing accounts will be requested by the supervisor.
 DPDC Director of Privacy and Data Compliance (DPDC).

 - 1. The Chief Operating Officer, or delegate, is accountable for managing and maintaining the RBA-C documentation.
 The RBA-C documentation includes the system/application level of access, access to information, and a mapping of the job description to the RBA-C Profiles.
 Director of Privacy and Data Compliance (DPDC). - 2.
 Application owners are responsible will define and informing any changes to level of access within the system. - 3.
 Supervisors are responsible for: - 3.1.
 Create Access Profiles.
 Create the access profile by reviewing job descriptions and assigning them to job classes based on the PHI required to accomplish the job efficiently. - 3.1.1.
 User identities are verified prior to the establishment of an account. - 3.1.2.
 Relevant policies and procedures and a written statement of access rights are reviewed, and user acknowledgement is gained prior to access being granted. - 3.1.3.
 Guest/anonymous, shared/group, temporary and emergency accounts are specifically authorized and monitored. - 4.
 The Privacy and Security Officer (DPDC) is responsible for: - 4.1.
 Develop the Policy and combined Technical Solution.
-Determine the Kansas Health Information Network, Inc. preferred combined policy and technical solution to perform workforce clearance and authorization access, establishment and modification procedures by considering the following: - 4.1.1.
+Determine the KONZA Health preferred combined policy and technical solution to perform workforce clearance and authorization access, establishment and modification procedures by considering the following: - 4.1.1.
 Reviewing the risk assessment results, auditing, and related documentation.